MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 **Content changes**: If a document is edited in your source or you have added a few new files, we copy them to your destination on the next incremental run, overwriting the previously existing file(s) in the destination.

-**Name changes**: If the name of a file or folder changes in Box, we will treat it as a brand new object.
+**Name changes**: If the name of a file or folder changes in Box, we treat it as a brand new object.
 This can lead to duplicate files being migrated to Office 365, or worse: entire folders worth of data being duplicated from the changed folder downwards.

-**Example**: Changing the path `/Sales/Clients` to `/Global Sales/Clients` will result in two copies of your `Sales` folder after the `Global Sales` folder is also copied during an incremental pass.
+**Example**: Changing the path `/Sales/Clients` to `/Global Sales/Clients` results in two copies of your `Sales` folder after the `Global Sales` folder is also copied during an incremental pass.

 ### Does Mover delete files?

 We never delete your data from any source.
 The app simply takes your data from one place and copies it to another—akin to *copy and paste* rather than *cut and paste.* We also don't retain any of your cloud storage data for any reasons.

 ### How are permissions affected?

 When moving from Box to Office 365, user roles *on folders* change.

 During a migration, we do not explicitly set a user as an owner of data.